 "a set of guidelines for clinicians to help decide if a patient with foot or ankle pain should be offered X-rays to diagnose a possible bone fracture.
 Before the introduction of the rules most patients with ankle injuries would have been imaged.
 However the vast majority of patients with unclear ankle injuries do not have bony fractures.
 As a result, many unnecessary X-rays were taken, which was costly, time consuming and a slight health risk due to radiation exposure."

-Doctors on RingMD are incredibly well trained and know how to apply these guidelines and other principles to their patients.
+Doctors on RingMD are thoroughly trained and know how to apply these guidelines and other principles to their patients.
 It's pretty likely that if there’s been trauma & pain, you will need X-ray.
 GPs almost always refer patients to another facility to get an X-ray.
-So why waste time and energy traveling to two different medical offices?
+So why spend time and energy traveling to two different medical offices?
 See a doctor from wherever you are to determine the extent of your injury.
 They'll help you come up with a personalized game plan, whether that's helping you get an X-ray or another course of action.

 The doctor doesn't think it's serious.
 How can I take care of myself?